slott56/py-web-tool/src/pyweb.rst

+The class defines one visible element of a ``Web`` instance, the ``chunks`` list of ``Chunk`` instances.
+From this list of ``Chunk`` objects, the remaining internal objects are built.
+These include the following:

+-  ``chunk_map`` has the mapping of chunk names to list of chunks that provide the definition for the chunk.

+-   ``userid_map`` has the mapping of user-defined names to the list of chunks that define the name.

+-   ``references`` is the set of all referenced chunks.

+Additionally there are attributes to contain a logger, a reference to the WEB file path, used to evaluate expressions, and a "strict-match" option that can report errors during name resolution.
+Disabling this will allow documents to be tangled that are potentially incomplete.

+Generally, a parser will create a list of ``Chunk`` objects.
+From this, the parser can creates the final ``Web``.

 ..  _`Web class -- describes the overall "web" of chunks (3)`:
 ..  rubric:: Web class -- describes the overall "web" of chunks (3) =